What is SAM or System For Award Management (SAM)?

 How can you be sure your SAM registration is being handled properly?

-Changes in government contract requirements often cause confusion and frustration amongst most user’s including the government, although it is the responsibility of the agency or contractor to keep their information current.
+Changes in government contract requirements often cause confusion and frustration among most user’s including the government, although it is the responsibility of the agency or contractor to keep their information current.
 Errors in data can lead to missing a contract and protest from other entities that result in loss of a contract.
-The government is highly recommending users to analyze their registration to prevent potential problems and delays for both the contractor and agency.
+The government is highly recommending users to analyze their registration in System For Award Management – SAM.GOV to prevent potential problems and delays for both the contractor and agency.

 The fastest and most efficient way to complete this transition is by obtaining a federal contracting consultant.
 Consultants are experts in government requirements and regulations and will walk you through the federal maze making sure that not only are you 100% compliant but that you also are successful in this venture.